SafeGel red stain für die DNA Elektrophorese

 Produktinformationen "SafeGel red stain für die DNA Elektrophorese"

-SafeGel ist ein äußert sensitiver Fluoreszenzfarbstoff zum Färben von Nukleinsäuren, der das toxische, keimbahnmutagene Ethidiumbromid (EtBr) zum Färben von dsDNA, ssDNA oder RNA in Agarose- oder Polyacrylamidgelen ersetzt.
+SafeGel red stain ist ein äußert sensitiver Fluoreszenzfarbstoff zum Färben von Nukleinsäuren, der das toxische, keimbahnmutagene Ethidiumbromid (EtBr) zum Färben von dsDNA, ssDNA oder RNA in Agarose- oder Polyacrylamidgelen ersetzt.
 SafeGel red stain ist viel empfindlicher als EtBr, ohne dass ein Entfärbeschritt benötigt wird.
 SafeGel red stain ist weniger toxisch und weniger mutagen als EtBr wobei beide praktisch dasselbe UV-Spektrum zeigen, so dass man EtBr direkt ersetzen kann, ohne existierende Imagingsysteme ersetzen zu müssen.
 SafeGel red stain kann dazu benutzt werden, dsDNA, ssDNA oder RNA mittels pre-staining oder post-staining in Agarosegelen > zu färben.
 PAGE-Gele können nur mit dem post-staining Verfahren angefärbt werden.
 SafeGel red stain stört auch eine weitergehende Verarbeitung der DNA, wie Restriktionverdaus, Southernblots oder Klonierungen nicht.

 Die Ergebnisse des Ames-Tests bestätigen, dass der Farbstoff für Latexhandschuhe und Zellmembranen undurchdringlich ist.
 Bei Verwendung der empfohlenen Arbeitskonzentrationen bei der Gelfärbung ist der rote Gelfarbstoff nachweislich nicht in der Lage, Zellmembranen zu durchdringen, und er ist bei Arbeitskonzentrationen nicht zytotoxisch und nicht mutagen.